 Rev. Trent Frank is currently a Ph.D. candidate at Regent University, a graduate of the Candler School of Theology (M.Div.) at Emory University, a retired U.S. Army Lieutenant Colonel, a certified community organizer, and a former pastor.
 Contact the Executive Director: Your phone call to our number at 404-931-5062 and your e-mail posted from our Contact Us page linked below, will reach Trent.

 An Atlanta native, Blair is an investment advisor providing investment and financial planning advice to individuals, families, and nonprofit organizations.
 In addition to formerly serving as co-chair of STAR’s Board of Directors, Blair also serves on the Board for the Anti-Defamation League.
 His other community involvements include the American-Israel Chamber of Commerce™, the Black-Jewish Coalition, and L.E.A.D.
 Atlanta, Class of 2009.
 Rothstein earned his J.D. from Tulane University School of Law and a B.A. from the University of Michigan.

 In addition to the principal partners profiled above, our current leadership team includes:

 |Ms. Sally Cohen-Atkins, corporate management and development consultant.||Dr. Kwesi DeGraft-Hanson, independent scholar of the transatlantic slave trade.|

 |Prof. Oliver Nathan Greene||Rev. Darryl Roberts||Mr. Earl A. Daniels|

 Former Partners Include:

-Ms. Hart was a Communications & Media Studies major at Kennesaw State University.
+Ms. Hart was a doctoral candidate working on her Psychology (Industrial-Organizational (IO) specialization) degree at Capella University.
 Facebook page (login req.)

 In May, 2018, she interviewed Ms. Vonceia Robinson about her imprisoned son, Derius Robinson.